philip-papasavvas/aws-portfolio/README.md

 - [X] Plan the overall architecture of the application
 - [X] Design the database schema
 - [X] Write Python script to scrape the prices from Yahoo Finance - utils/price_scraping.py
-- [X] Massage the data into an suitable format for stocks - utils/prep_data.py
+- [X] Massage the data into a suitable format for stocks - utils/prep_data.py
 - [X] Write the stock data to the Stock db table locally
 - [X] Placeholders for the dashboard, layout, login, and register HTML pages
 - [ ] Populate the transactions table with some dummy transactions per user